 for under $5.
 Although the cost is appealing, it would seem that manual timers like these could easily be ignored which defeats their purpose.

 For the More Technologically Inclined

-The The Australian-made efergy shower timer, for example, features a digital display that shows your water usage, and alerts you when you’ve reached your target usage.
+The Australian-made every shower timer, for example, features a digital display that shows your water usage and alerts you when you’ve reached your target users.